fedqx/Handler-Object-Programming/README.md

 Now, you might say "Why do we need this ?" and the answer is : you dont ;) The HOP is not a libray nor a framework:
 ## It is an Idea
-Its made for programmers who cant decide wheter use fp or oop

 ***************************************************************************************************
 You can find exemples in Example.c
 ## Some rules with HOP